PDF417/pdf417-android/.github/ISSUE_TEMPLATE.md

+Before filing a bug, check that you are using the latest version of the PDF417 SDK.

+Also, make sure your issue isn't on [the list of common problems.](https://github.com/PDF417/pdf417-android#-frequently-asked-questions-and-known-problems)

+---

 ### Description

 Issue description goes here.

-Please try to provide steps to reproduce the issue.
+Please try to provide steps to reproduce the issue, or minimal code sample.
+It will help us resolve the issue faster.

 ### Environment Details